Elizabeth Phillips Hughes: Education in Wales

 Hughes had a lifelong interest in education in Wales, especially for girls.
 In 1884, she took a prize at the Liverpool National Eisteddfod for her essay, "The Higher Education of Girls in Wales".
-She published a pamphlet, The Educational Future of Wales (1894).
+She published a pamphlet titled The Educational Future of Wales in 1894.
 In 1898 she became secretary of the Association for Promoting the Education of Girls in Wales.
 She helped to found a teachers' college in Barry in 1914.
 She was the only woman on the committee which drafted the charter of the University of Wales, and in 1920, she received an honorary degree from that university.

 Personal life

 Hughes was an avid mountain climber; she climbed the Matterhorn at age 48.
 She died in 1925, aged 74 years, in Barry.

 In 2018, her birthplace in Carmarthen was marked with a blue plaque.
-She was recently featured in advertisements for a Cambridge fundraising campaign.
+In 2021, she was featured in advertisements for a Cambridge fundraising campaign.
+Hughes is one of the women celebrated by the Barry Women's Trail.